What Are Latent Defects Or Hidden Damages?

 - The purchaser acted on the false representation, entering into the contract in reliance on it, and suffered losses as a result.

-A seller who fails to disclose their knowledge regarding a latent defect on the inquiry of a purchaser risks exposure to a claim by the purchaser if the defect is uncovered after the sale.
+A seller who fails to disclose their knowledge regarding a latent defect or hidden damage on the inquiry of a purchaser risks exposure to a claim by the purchaser if the defect is uncovered after the sale.